Slow parenting: Slow movement

-In his book Under Pressure: Rescuing Our Children From the Culture of Hyper-parenting, Carl Honoré describes a measured and caring way of stepping back and letting our children face the world themselves.
+In his book Under Pressure: Rescuing Our Children From the Culture of Hyper-parenting, Carl Honoré describes a measured and caring way of stepping back and letting children face the world themselves.
 Parts of UP have been serialised in the Daily Telegraph.
 The author has previously written about the Slow Movement in his book In Praise of Slowness.

 Honoré steps through the stages of adult intervention in childhood, arguing that many adults drive their children towards goals they have chosen but which are often not suitable.
 The freedom to play is repeatedly endorsed, with Honoré providing examples that he believes shows that interfering in this often makes less effective use of their time, and damages their development.
 He highlights some particular educational techniques, such as the Reggio Emilia approach and Forest kindergartens, notably the Secret Garden in Scotland, where the mature attitude to risk is contrasted with the health-and-safety mentality that is more generally taken.
 Within school, testing and homework are singled out for criticism, while after-school activities are thought to take time away from more enjoyable times.
 Even sports, which are basically enjoyable and healthy, become detrimental when adults impose their focus on winning.

 Consumerism, in particular the pester-power of toy advertising is said to push children and adults apart, converting their enthusiasm into a lust for costly and often useless goods.

 Risk aversion in helicopter parents is said to leave children unable to handle risks.

 In her book Conscious Parenting: Mindful Living Course for Parents, Nataša Pantović describes the negative social aspects of modern technologies that discourage any other play or activity.

 Within her Conscious Parenting Book explaining the importance of Free Play Nataša says: "Children learn intuitively, perceiving the subtle inner relationships observing nature.
 Free creative play is an invaluable gift that children need to start properly relating to the outside world.
 Exploring, experiencing and imitating the world of grown-us through free play, children are given a chance to unconsciously learn and emotionally mature through their own games.
 Too much of today’s learning is structured, children are 'directed', 'instructed' and carefully 'followed' at all times, so they do not have a chance to experience learning through unobstructed observation.
 Children have deep devotion to life and this devotion is beautifully expressed through the free play"..
 The author has previously published 5 Mindfulness Books within Serial called: AoL Mindfulness Training.

 Nataša researches and supports the Finnish educational model where schools testing and homework are discouraged and where competition is not emphasized.
 In her article 'Create Freedom in the Learning Environment': Nuit says: "Children need to feel our love at all times; our love gives them confidence that they are heard, that they are present, and that they matter.
 A warm, loving and gentle environment is absorbed unconsciously and it gives children a wonderful start to life".